Ticker

 7. Use supplements to support digestion

-Though our digestive system is capable of functioning without any supplements, digestive supplements support the functionality of the system.
+Though our digestive system is capable of functioning without any supplements, digestive supplements aid in the functionality of the system.
 Digestive supplements not only help in keeping the digestive system functioning properly but also helps in recovering from fatigue and sluggishness fast.

 8. Avoid alcohol and tobacco

 Alcohol inhibits the ability of the gut to absorb vital nutrients.
 Excessive alcohol intake reduces the digestive enzymes that go into the digestive tract and the pancreas.
-Alcohol is the major cause of liver and breast cancers.
-Heavy consumption of alcohol increases the risks of mouth, throat, and bowel cancers as well as colon and rectal cancers.
+Replacing the alcoholic drinks with healthier alternative drinks can be tried.

 9. Take antibiotics only if necessary

 Using antibiotics becomes inevitable as a treatment modality but unnecessary use of antibiotics should be avoided.
-It is always better to use antibiotics under the supervision of a doctor.
+It is always better to use antibiotics under the supervision of a healthcare professional.

 10. Avoid overeating spicy foods

-Moderate amounts of spicy foods reduce bad cholesterol levels, increase metabolism to assist with weight loss, and prevent tumors in the gastrointestinal tract due to the presence of capsaicin, a compound that is found in chili peppers.
+Moderate amounts of spicy foods might reduce bad cholesterol levels, may increase metabolism, can assist with weight loss, and could prevent tumors in the gastrointestinal tract.
+This is because of the presence of capsaicin, a compound that is found in chili peppers.

 Capsaicin in spicy foods can irritate the pain receptors in the digestive tract.
-Because of the protective mechanism, the gut speeds up and gets rid of the capsaicin quickly and this leads to diarrhea.
+Because of the activation of a protective mechanism, the gut speeds up and gets rid of the capsaicin quickly and this leads to diarrhea.

 Frequent and excessive consumption of spicy foods can cause upper gastrointestinal symptoms as capsaicin can irritate the stomach lining or intestines in people with sensitive gut and can often cause diarrhea.

-Cottage cheese, ice cream, milk, bread, or some starchy food could settle the stomach after eating spicy food as they help in washing away the spicy sensation.
-Eating a small amount of sweet with the spicy food decreases or neutralizes the spiciness.
+Cottage cheese, ice cream, milk, bread, or some starchy food could soothe the stomach after eating spicy food as they help in washing away the spicy sensation.
+Eating a small amount of sweet with the spicy food decreases the spiciness.
 A small amount of peppermint oil can help in reducing the inflammation of the gastrointestinal tract.

 11. Get professional help when needed